 The theme song, " Castle" plays upon entering Yukiko's dungeon.

 Kanji Tatsumi - Steamy Bathhouse

 Kanji Tatsumi, upon being thrust into the Midnight Channel, ends up in an area meant to resemble an especially steamy bath house.
 The issues which he struggles with in this area are primarily his sexual identity, as well as hidden soft side and inability to gain approval for the things he does from society.
 Kanji admits that even though he is scared mostly of women rejecting him for who he really is, it is generally his fear of being rejected by people of both sexes.
-It is up to the player to decide Kanji's real sexual orientation.
+Kanji's sexual orientation is never explicitly stated; it is a question left up to the player to decide.

 " Sauna" is the musical track that plays throughout the Steamy Bathhouse.

 Rise Kujikawa - Marukyu Striptease

 The theme of Rise Kujikawa's dungeon is that of a strip club with heart shapes on the walls and curtains of the dungeon.
 While there, she must contend with an identity crisis which has risen after becoming a prominent pop star and a repressed lustful side of herself.
 This is also the place where Teddie encounters his own Shadow, a representation of Teddie's hollow interior and his fear of being left alone.
 After confronting his shadow and figuring out who he really is, he gains his Persona in this dungeon as well.

 The theme song " Theater" (sometimes called Striptease) plays throughout this dungeon.